taylorsimone-dispatches/Newsletter/README.md

 My specialties include communications, reporting, privacy, data, and conflict resolution in the motion picture industry.

-My debut book If At First You Don’t Succeed is slated for early 2022.
+My debut book If At First You Don’t Succeed is slated for early 2022 available in print/ebook potentially on a blockchain domain.

 You can read my Substack newsletter [here](https://taylorsimone.substack.com/about).